Emily Carter, M.S.Content Delivery Lead

 And adding features like social login makes it easy for people to share referral links on social accounts.

 Finally, you’ll want to track the success of your referral program and look for opportunities to make it even more effective.
 If you already use Google Analytics (and we recommend that you do!), you’ll be able to access all the information you need to evaluate your referral program.
 You can also A/B test copy and calls to action to understand what motivates customers and increase the number of referrals to your business.

 Referral program incentives

-It’s also important to understand what motivates your customers and design your program to include rewards they’ll actually want.
+It’s also important to understand how to motivate your customers and create a referral program that includes rewards they’ll actually want.

 Double-sided rewards compensate both the sender and recipient of a referral.

 For example, if you refer a friend to a retail store, she accepts the offer, and you both receive 20% off your next order, the incentive is double-sided.
 Double-sided rewards change a user’s overall motivation to make a referral to their network since they know that the person they refer will also benefit.

 Discounts are one of the most common and successful referral program strategies, and they encourage loyal customers to buy more.
 However, you have to be careful with discounts.

 If you constantly offer sales and discounts, people may not be excited about an additional 10% off for referring a friend.
 So if you’re going to offer a referral discount, it should be substantial enough that it stands out against any other current sales or promotions.